OctopusDeploy/blog/blog/2023-11/tentacle-communication-resiliency/index.md

 A common scenario is when Octopus Server has started a deployment process and requested that Tentacle run a script.
 Tentacle successfully receives the request and begins running the script.
 But, due to an unreliable network, Octopus Server never receives confirmation that the script has started.

 Previously, this missed response would mean that the deployment failed.
 This happened even though Tentacle was running the script and doing the work without issue.
-Now with Tentacle Communication Resiliency, Octopus Server can retry sending the request.
+Now with Resilient Tentacle Communications, Octopus Server can retry sending the request.
 Tentacle will therefore retry sending the response without restarting the script.
 Thankfully, in this example, the transient network issue has been resolved when the second attempt is made, so Octopus Server can successfully receive the response and the deployment can continue without error.

 ![Flow diagram showing how Octopus Server retries failed requests to Tentacle](rpc-retries-flow-diagram.png "width=500")